digitalocean/container-blueprints/DOKS-wordpress/README.md

 - An alternative way to install [NGINX Ingress Controller](https://marketplace.digitalocean.com/apps/nginx-ingress-controller) and [Cert-Manager](https://marketplace.digitalocean.com/apps/cert-manager) is via the DigitalOcean 1-click apps platform.

 #### Configuring Production Ready TLS Certificates for WordPress

-Next, open and inspect the `assets/manifests/openEBS-nfs-provisioner-values.yaml` file provided in the repository:

 A cluster issuer is required first, in order to obtain the final TLS certificate.
 Open and inspect the `assets/manifests/letsencrypt-issuer-values-values.yaml` file provided in the repository: